The Tom Brown Series was written by Thomas Hughes (1822-1896)

 |

-New York Publishing Company (1895)The New York Publishing Company printed this title
+New York Publishing Company (1895)The New York Publishing Company printed both titles in

-in 1895 as part of its Library Edition.
-It is unknown whether
+1895 as part of its Library Edition.
+These volumes were

 |